 Shoulder Impingement Exercise Part 1-1: Low Row

+Good day everyone.
+Welcome to the Core Concepts Channel.
+My name is Chye Tuan.
+Today we are going to talk about shoulder impingement, more commonly known as Rotator Cuff Impingement.
 The rotator cuff muscle is a group of muscles around the shoulder joint that helps to stabilise the ball and socket joint.
 What happens in rotator cuff impingement is that the rotator cuff tendons (or muscles) are actually squashed or impinged between this ball and socket of the joint.

 Imagine your shoulder blade here at the top as the roof and arm bone of this ball joint as the floor.
-The muscle in-between these two areas gets impinged especially with overhead activities and overhead movements in sports, like tennis.
+The muscle in-between these two areas get impinged especially with overhead activities and overhead movements in sports, like tennis.

 So what are we going to do today is to teach you how to improve your shoulder positioning such that these shoulder tendons (or muscles) don’t get squashed between these two structures.